-In Thailand Black Rice Pudding is often served for breakfast, afternoon tea and dessert.
-In my travels I’ve seen two versions, one is a loose rice slurry, cooked stove top with coconut cream added afterwards.
+In Thailand, Black Rice Pudding is often served for breakfast, afternoon tea, and dessert.
+In my travels I’ve seen two versions, one is a loose rice slurry, cooked stovetop with coconut cream added afterward.
 The other is a rice and coconut custard, baked in the oven and served plain or with coconut ice cream.

 Rule of thumb with rice, the darker the rice, the higher the nutritional value and, the longer it takes to cook.

 I shot the rice (below) in its dry state alongside rice that had been soaked so that you can get an idea of how much it swells.
 This is one cup of black rice in both bowls.
 The water that drains off, is dark purple, and believe me, it stains.